SolidWallOfCode/txn_box/doc/user/DirectiveReference.en.rst

    path
       Path to the IP space data file.

+   duration
+      Time for which a loaded configuration is valid.
+After this time the file is checked and if the modification time has become more recent, the file is reloaded.
+Standard duration notation can be used for this value.

    columns
       A list of column definitions, each one a map.
 Each map can have the keys